 Principia College admits students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of gender, race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan program, or athletic and other school-administered programs.
+Principia does not discriminate on the basis of gender, race, age, disability, color, military or veteran status, national origin or ethnicity in administration of its educational policies, admissions policies, scholarship and loan program, or athletic and other school-administered programs.

-Principia College reserves the right, as necessary, to withdraw courses at any time and to change fees, regulations, and calendars affecting admission and registration, requirements affecting graduation and curricula, and any other regulations affecting the student body.
+Principia College reserves the right, as necessary, to withdraw courses at any time and to change fees, regulations, and calendars affecting admission and registration. requirements affecting graduation and curricula, and any other regulations affecting the student body.
 Such changes, and the dates they become effective, will be decided by proper college authorities and may affect both present and prospective students.